minjay/div_curl/README.md

 The codes accompanying the paper "Cross-covariance functions for divergence-free and curl-free tangent vector fields on the sphere"

 ## Dependencies
-The codes are written in Matlab R2014a with Financial Toolbox installed.
+Except the analyses by the multivariate Matern model (based on the R Package RandomFields), all the codes are written in Matlab R2014a with Financial Toolbox installed.
 They also depend on the following packages written by other researchers.

 * RBFSPHERE Matlab package http://math.boisestate.edu/~wright/montestigliano/index.html
 * MEALPix 3.0 (The original link is broken)